IN MEMORIAM

 Don is survived

-by his wife, Pat; their daughter, Sandra Knezevich and her husband Michael;
+by his daughter, Sandra Knezevich and her husband Michael;

 their son, Donald and his wife Edith; their daughter, Keri Monteith; their son,